bee-san/Talks/Ben/details.md

 2/6 | 30/01/2019 | I spent 20 minutes researching new people who have uni degrees that younger audiences can relate to.
 I found photos of these people and reached out to see if I can use photos of them in a presentation (since you would otherwise have to use royalty free photos, which of people are hard to get).
 Not expecting a response but it was worth a shot :)
 1 | 02/02/2018 | I've been interviewing people these past few days, formally too.
 I've got Pauline and Luis on board, just need Ian.
 2 | 03/02/2018 | Oh god every single image is a JPG which makes it very ugly when put onto large screens.
 ALSO WHO USES COMIC SANS!?!?!??!
 I've had to remake almost everything in this presentation.
 Added more sections, added some interview stuff
 1 | 03/02/2018 | researched celebrities who have degrees.
 Found JME & Sacher Baron Cohen so far.
 Need to find one more celebrity the students know that has an impressive degree.
+Also added some more slides and changed some more pictures.
+Why do people choose to use comic sans?

 ## ToDo List
 ToDo | Done? | Notes